 - Groups concerned with a specific disability, such as United Cerebral Palsy Associations, Inc. (UCPA) or the Arc (formerly the Association for Retarded Citizens).

-The contact information for all these types of groups is listed on the NICHCY State Resource Sheet for your state.
-The state sheets are available on our website (http://nichcy.org/state-organization-search-by-state) and by contacting us directly (1.800.695.0285).
+The contact information for all these types of groups is listed in the NICHCY State Organizations Search for your state.

 Selected Websites of More Information